abshkd/doc/content/en/docs/getting_started/agent_kubernetes.md

 ---
-title: "Kubernetes"
+title: "K8s Installation"
 weight: 10
+warning: "__Note:__ We recommend using [Helm](#) for importing logs from a Kubernetes cluster, as it's much simpler.
+<br><br>
+To run the agent directly on Linux, Windows, or another container service, see the specific guides to the left.
+"
+beforetoc: "The Scalyr Agent is a [open source daemon](https://github.com/scalyr/scalyr-agent-2) that uploads logs and system metrics to Scalyr.
+<br><br>For Kubernetes, we find it works best if you set it up as a DaemonSet that runs a dedicated pod on each node in your cluster to collect logs and metrics from all other pods
+    running on the same node. "
 ---

-This document describes how to import logs from a Kubernetes cluster by running the Scalyr Agent as a DaemonSet on your Kubernetes cluster.

 ## First Time Installation